Cubulating a free-product-by-cyclic group: The flow space

 \begin{theorem} The $1$-skeleton $\wt{X}^1$ is $\delta$-hyperbolic for some $\delta >0$.
 Moreover, the cone-off of $\wt X^{1}$ over the principal flow lines is also hyperbolic. \end{theorem}

 This is essentially proved in \cite{dahmani_li}.
 Let us cover how to obtain it.
 We want to use Theorem 4.5 from \cite{mj_reeves}.
 However, a little care is in order.
 The assumption of this theorem is that one has a tree (denoted by $T$ in \cite{mj_reeves}, that we temporarily denote by $T_{MR}$ here) of relatively hyperbolic spaces $S_v, v\in T_{MR}^{(0)}$, with some properties, and the conclusion is that the whole space denoted by $X$ in \cite{mj_reeves}, and that we temporarily denote by $X_{MR}$, is itself hyperbolic relative to maximal cone subtrees.
 Here the tree $T_{MR}$ is just a bi-infinite line $\mathbb{Z}$ indexing our trees $T_i$, and the spaces $S_i, i\in \mathbb{Z}$ are indeed the trees $T_i$, all isometric to $T$, on which $G$ acts through $\phi^i$, and the total space $X_{MR}$ is $\wt{X}$.
-The different assumptions of the theorem were checked in \cite{dahmani_li}, and the conclusion is that $\wt X$ is hyperbolic relative to a collection of quasiconvex lines (the principal flow lines of singular vertices).
+The different assumptions of the theorem were checked in {Section 2.3 of} \cite{dahmani_li}, and the conclusion is that $\wt X$ is hyperbolic relative to a collection of quasiconvex lines (the principal flow lines of singular vertices).
 It follows that $\wt X$ is hyperbolic itself.
 It also implies that its cone-off over those lines is hyperbolic as well.

-Recall that a finitely generated group $\Gamma$ is hyperbolic relative to a finite collection of finitely generated subgroups $\mathscr{P}$ if the cone-off of a Cayley graph of $\Gamma$ over the left cosets of elements of $\mathscr{P}$ is hyperbolic and fine \cite{bowditch_rel_hyp}.
+Recall that a graph is said to be \emph{fine} if for each $n \in \mathbb{N}$, every edge of the graph belongs to only finitely many simple cycles of length $n$.
+Recall also that a finitely generated group $\Gamma$ is hyperbolic relative to a finite collection of finitely generated subgroups $\mathscr{P}$ if the cone-off of a Cayley graph of $\Gamma$ over the left cosets of elements of $\mathscr{P}$ is hyperbolic and fine \cite{bowditch_rel_hyp}.

-The main result of \cite{dahmani_li} (Theorem 0.2) was actually a related statement, that the group $G\rtimes_\phi \langle t\rangle$ is itself relatively hyperbolic with respect to the collection $\mathscr{P}$ consisting of mapping tori of the subgroups $H_1, \cdots, H_k$.
+The main result of \cite{dahmani_li} (Theorem 0.2) was actually a related statement, that the group $G\rtimes_\phi \langle t\rangle$ is itself relatively hyperbolic with respect to the collection $\mathscr{P}$ consisting of mapping tori of the subgroups $H_1, \cdots, H_k$. {Since the stabiliser of a singular vertex in $T_0$ is a conjugate of some $H_i$, each principal flow line is in fact cocompactly stabilised by the suspension of a conjugate of some $H_i$ (this can, for instance, be deduced from \cref{lem: periodic flow line}(2)).}